Mil000D/Project6APBD/README.md

 # Project 6 : Summary
-In this project following steps are needed to complete it succesfully.
+In this project following steps are needed to complete it succesfully (SQL scripts used to create tables are located in Data folder).
 1. Create a Rest API app.
 2. Prepare an endpoint using EntityFramework Core according to the requirements below:
 * Endpoint responding to HTTP GET request sent to `/api/trips`.